danielhuppmann/climate-risks-academy-2021/README.md

 ## Overview

-This repository contains solutions for the advanced assignment of the Modeling Lab of the **Climate Risks Academy 2021** organized by the European University Institute (EUI) School of Banking and Finance in cooperation with Oliver Wyman.
+This repository contains solutions for the advanced assignment of the Modelling Lab of the **Climate Risks Academy 2021** organized by the European University Institute (EUI) Florence School of Banking and Finance in cooperation with Oliver Wyman.
 See [here](https://fbf.eui.eu/climate-risks-academy/) for more information.

 ## The NGFS Scenario Ensemble (Phase 2)